confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 This endpoint is currently undocumented so it's not expected a lot of users are using it.
 It is used by C3 (?) so that will need to be migrated to the new API.

+There may be some minor incompatible changes on the migrated old server API.

 ## Performance Implications

-* Streaming query results with the new client and protocol should provide significantly better performance than the current websockets or HTTP streaming APIs
+* Streaming query results with the new client and server side implementation should provide significantly better performance than the current websockets or HTTP streaming APIs
 * Using Vert.x in general for hosting the API will provide excellent performance and scalability with very low resource usage.